Last updated on 2021-02-23

 Tinder Reset Additional Info, Tips & Tricks

-Resetting your Google Play Account
+Switching to Your New Google Play Account

 If you’re like me, you tried to find the option to delete or add a Google account within the Google Play Store settings.
 After all, that is where you’d switch between accounts too.
 Actually you have to: